rolling-scopes-school/tasks/tasks/markup-d2-NeutronMail-en.md

 ## Terms of Reference

+Preferable @media points:
+1) 1800px - wrapper should be centered in case the resolution is bigger.
+2) 1400px - when responsive less than 1800px main container should not affect.
+Social network icons and Customers block should float.
+3) 1200px - when responsive less than 1400px content from both sides should float, but structure of layout sould be the same (lines, columns, blocks).
+4) 800px or 768px - when responsive less than 1200px blocks sequence and layout structure could be changed.
+Lines can dissapear, but all blocks with contet inside should be visible.
+5) 540px or 480px or 420px - when responsive less than previous media some content can be hidden, some can be restyled.
+6) Less than previous media - structure should have mobile view, with simple menu view and only necessary content available.

 “Interactive“ means effects or animations depending on user's actions, like on hover or on click.

 1. Header.